 Because although it’s tempting to reach for something high foaming or very astringent to get skin feeling really clean, harsh cleansers can do too good a job and at removing oil and actually remove those which make up skin’s protective barrier.
 This in turn can cause inflammation and skin to over produce oil- both major causes of breakouts.

-Dr Sam’s Flawless Cleanser (£16 for 200 ml, Dr Sam Bunting) may be a little too drying on my sensitive skin for every day use, but when I’m oilier this is the perfect balance between a really thorough cleanse while still being gentle.
+Dr Sam’s Flawless Cleanser may be a little drying on my sensitive skin for every day use, but when I’m oilier this is the perfect balance between a really thorough cleanse while still being gentle.

 Containing aloe leaf juice powder, it also helps to calm redness at the same time as removing makeup, dirt and oil; and I think combination skin types in particular will benefit.
 For my full thoughts on Dr Sam’s Flawless Cleanser, browse my review here.

-For active breakouts though, and for brightening, another favourite is Boscia’s Detoxifying Black Charcoal Cleanser ($30/£24, Boscia), a gently-foaming, self-heating gel cleanser which really helps to get my skin back on track if I ever have a breakout.
+For active breakouts though, and for brightening, another favourite is Boscia’s Detoxifying Black Charcoal Cleanser, a gently-foaming, self-heating gel cleanser which really helps to get my skin back on track if I ever have a breakout.

-Containing charcoal to control oil product, as well as vitamin C to gently exfoliate and brighten skin, this one is on my permanent rebuy list for its abilites to tackle problem skin quickly while still being somehow gentle enough to use every day (even when I’m sensitive).
+Containing charcoal to control oil product, as well as vitamin C to gently exfoliate and brighten skin, this one is on my permanent re-buy list for its abilities to tackle problem skin quickly while still being somehow gentle enough to use every day (even when I’m sensitive).

-Finally, when I had cystic acne a couple of years ago there was one cleanser in particular that really helped to clear it up; the Cor Silver Soap* (from £15 for 10 g, Cult Beauty).
+Finally, when I had cystic acne a couple of years ago there was one cleanser in particular that really helped to clear it up; the Cor Silver Soap.

 Made of silver to control acne bacteria and calm inflammation, as well as glycerin, aloe vera and avocado oil to nourish, this cleanser deals with breakouts fast.